Skip to main content Skip to navigation

 Kay Meyer (’93 Busi.
 Admin., ’99 MBA) is a scholarly assistant professor in the Department of Management, Information Systems, and Entrepreneurship.
 She brings more than 30 years of diverse business experience to her role.
 She’s held various management and leadership roles within the hospitality, technology, agriculture, and financial industries and within start-up and small business environments, nonprofit, mid-size, and Fortune 500 enterprises.
 She provides insights into successfully navigating strategic approaches, market and stakeholder considerations, cultures, and organizational challenges and change into her classes.
 Meyer finds purpose in developing people to be their best, developing effective teams to accomplish a greater good, and being a positive influence in her communities, especially the Coug community.
 She lives on her family farm 15 miles south of Pullman with her husband and two children and loves the outdoors.

 Drew Moreno is a career consultant in the Carson Center for Student Success.
-His career in education began in the Department of English and Writing Center at his alma mater, the University of Idaho.
-Since then, He’s gained experience in career services and student services in higher education and spent two years teaching 5th and 6th grade in Madrid, Spain.
+His career in education began in the Department of English and the Writing Center at his alma mater, the University of Idaho.
+Since then, he’s gained experience in career services and student services in higher education and spent two years teaching fifth and sixth grade in Madrid, Spain.
 Whether his students are 12 years old or 22, he feels most rewarded when he’s able to help learners connect their education to the world around them.
 Being a career consultant allows him to do just that, and he looks forward to playing whatever role he can in helping Cougs begin rewarding careers of their own.

-Pavan Munaganti is an assistant professor (career track) in the Department of Marketing and International Business and the new director of the Center for Behavioral Business Research.
-Pavan graduated with his PhD in marketing from Washington State University and was previously on faculty at San José State University.
+Pavan Munaganti (’20) is an assistant professor (career track) in the Department of Marketing and International Business and the new director of the Center for Behavioral Business Research.
+Pavan graduated with his PhD in marketing from WSU and was previously on faculty at San José State University.
 His research focuses on human-robot interactions.
 He is interested in learning how consumers are adapting their behavior in the age of robots and AI.

 Long Nguyen is an assistant professor in the Department of Management, Information Systems, and Entrepreneurship.
 He earned his doctoral degree in management with an information systems concentration at the University of Massachusetts, Amherst.
 His research focuses on digital platform users’ interactions with computers and AI, users’ motivation, and cognition, especially in the crowdsourcing, and e-commerce contexts.
 Prior to earning his PhD, he earned a bachelor’s degree in economics with a business administration minor from Colorado State University and Foreign Trade University, Vietnam, then worked in various managerial positions in different areas, including e-commerce, facility management, sales, and consulting.